swapnil99jakhi/JakhiMiniProject/1_Requirements/Readme.md

 | ---- | -------- | ---- |
 |15 hr | Time Display & Converter| Zero |
 ## Defining our System
-* The system consists of two programs to calculate current time of the given fifteen countries and their currencies as well as their conversion rate with respect to the Indian Rupee.
-The user can input his choice of country from the given fifteen countries and get the expected output.
+* The system consists of two programs to calculate current time of the given eighteen cities and their currencies as well as their conversion rate with respect to the Indian Rupee.
+The user can input his choice of city from the given eighteen cities and get the expected output.

 ## SWOT ANALYSIS